maihd/cjson/README.md

 ### Where stringify/serialize functions?
 It easy to write an JsonStringify version, but the real problem in C is not that simple.
 You need to create Json value, create Json may need memory, so we need to care about memory allocation.
 That headache!
 Fortunately, C is static type language, so we can easily convert out data structure/object to json easily base on its types.

+### I don't like CamelCase!!!
+Just rename, update, change what you not like with your code editor.